 For that purpose, Audext offers you to create your personal account and protect all your information and evaporate your hesitations or fears that somebody can steal your article and take credit or maybe even a reward for your work, who knows?

-– Another good thing about using Audext is that you can transcribe your audio file without paying any money if you happen to choose this service among others.
-To get familiar with all the features you can take a free 30 minutes trial of Audext and just after that choose your subscription plan and dive into our collaborative process of writing interesting and catchy articles.
+Another good thing about using Audext is that you can transcribe your audio file for free, as it offers 30 minutes of trial if you happen to choose this service among others.
+Just after that choose your subscription plan and dive into our collaborative process of writing interesting and catchy articles.